csev/mbox/README.md

 Data Loading
 ------------

-Copy the content.sqlite file srom somewhere - it is about this size:
+Copy the content.sqlite file from somewhere - it is about this size:

     -rw----r-- 1 root root 887058432 May 15 10:56 content.sqlite